 Activity Management / Mitigation Responsibility Frequency / Timing No fires are permitted on site.
-Trespassing on private / commercial properties adjoining the site is forbidden.
-No worker may be forced to do work that is potentially dangerous or for what he / she is not so trained The Site Manager is to ensure that conditions of the EMPr are included in the Toolbox Talks.
-Site Management Access No vehicles may drive onto the adjacent properties and any other no-go areas.
-All no-go areas will be indicated during Toolbox Talks and/or indicated with warning signs Site Manager On-going in all relevant languages.
-Site Management 1 Adequate drainage and erosion protection must be provided around the site and where necessary.
-Access points and other cleared surfaces must be dampened whenever necessary and Site Manager On-going especially in dry and windy conditions to avoid excessive dust.
+Trespassing on private / commercial properties adjoining the site is forbidden. ] No worker may be forced to do work that is potentially dangerous or for what he / she is not so trained The Site Manager is to ensure that conditions of the EMPr are included in the Toolbox Talks.
+Site Management Access l • No vehicles may drive onto the adjacent properties and any other no-go areas.
+All no-go areas will be indicated during Toolbox Talks and/or indicated with warning signs Site Manager On-going in all relevant languages. on going Site Management Adequate drainage and erosion protection must be provided around the site and where necessary.
+Access points and other cleared surfaces must be dampened whenever necessary and Site Manager On going Site Manager On-going especially in dry and windy conditions, to avoid excessive dust.
 Alternatively, a binding product such as Dustex (supplied by Patch Industrial Supplies) could be used.
 Sewage and Sanitation Ablutions Toilets must be no closer than 32m from any watercourse.
 Such facilities, which shall comply with local authority regulations, shall be maintained in a clean and hygienic condition.
-Immediately & on- Ineir use shall be strictly enforced.
-They must be positioned in an appropriate place, also going Taking into consideration, gradient of the land.
-Ine site Manager must ensure that foliets are cleaned regularly.
-Site Manager Unduthorised spilling of waste into the environment and burying of waste is strictly On-going Abilition facilities must not cause any pollution to any water resource and it must not be a So aigl Imp gate Communication between Site Manager, Site Staff and It APe social impacts Communication between site Manager, site Statt and I&Ars the guidith of part of the monitoring process.
-This must be in 2 conv carbon format with Immediately and numbered pages on-going Should the staff be approached by members of the public or other stakeholders, they must assist them in locating the Site Manager or provide a number on which they may contact the Developer/ Site Manager The conduct of the staff when dealing with the public or stakeholders shall be in a manner On-going that is polite and courteous at all times ongoing Drivers of heavy-duty vehicles must exercise care when travelling to and from the site - and adhere to all legally enforceable requirements Site Manager Due to the concentration of a workforce in the area, the Site Manager must implement an HIV/AIDS Awareness Programme on site.
+Immediately & on- Their use shall be strictly enforced.
+They must be positioned in an appropriate place, also going taking into consideration, gradient of the land.
+1 The Site Manager must ensure that toilets are cleaned regularly.
+Site Manager Unauthorised spilling of waste into the environment and burying of waste is strictly one manager On-going prohibited. on going Ablution facilities must not cause any pollution to any water resource and it must not be a health hazard to the general public.
+Social Impacts Communication between Site Manager, Site Staff and I&APs A complaints register must be kept on site.
+Details of complaints must be incorporated into lasas e disubella sus el the audits as part of the monitoring process.
+This must be in 3-copy carbon format, with Immediately and numbered pages. on-going Should the staff be approached by members of the public or other stakeholders, they must assist them in locating the Site Manager or provide a number on which they may contact the Developer/Site Manager.
+The conduct of the staff when dealing with the public or stakeholders shall be in a manner On-going that is polite and courteous at all times. g=g Drivers of heavy-duty vehicles must exercise care when travelling to and from the site - - and adhere to all legally enforceable requirements.
+Site Manager Due to the concentration of a workforce in the area, the Site Manager must implement an HIV/AIDS Awareness Programme on site.
 The Site Manager must appoint an HIV/AIDS Awareness Officer for the duration of the construction period.
-Activities for HIV/AIDS awareness and prevention will be broad based, taraeting both individuals and groups.
-Immediately and They may consist of: as required ' Peer educators (reference people) drawn from the local labour force and trained in HIV/AIDS issues for discussions with colleagues (estimate 1 per 30 employees);
+Activities for HIV/AIDS awareness and prevention will be broad based, targeting both individuals and groups.
+Immediately and They may consist of: as required Poor adjugator (reference people) drawn from the local labour force and trained Peer educators (reference people) drawn from the local labour force and trained in LIV(ALDS investor discussions with a self-arrows (acting to 1 mar 20 arrows). in HIV/AIDS issues for discussions with colleagues (estimate 1 per 30 employees);